 One city that has been benefiting from HA5 installations is Hurst, TX.
 City management has been able to reduce the overall costs of pavement ownership as well as provide a surface that residents find attractive.

-Mark Miller, Transportation Manager at City of Georgetown, TX for 28 years (retired) discusses the challenges agencies face maximizing asphalt pavement life at the lowest possible cost.
+After serving as the Transportation Manager for 28 years, Mark discusses the challenges agencies face maximizing asphalt pavement life at the lowest possible cost.

 Pavement management expert Robert Forsyth with 30 years experience of managing roadways in one of Arizona’s premier cities shares his insights on the latest trend benefiting municipalities to preserve their assets.